 These two complaints suggest patient satisfaction can be improved if the medication is changed or modified.
 But, it may be that no realistic alternative medication exists, so satisfaction can be improved by better setting patients’ expectations.
 These complaints may also suggest areas in which research could improve the care process.

-In exhibit 8.6, you will see that the patient from visit 34 had a complaint but attributed it to the entire office and not to specific groups of providers in the office.
+In exhibit 8.6, you can see that the patient from visit 34 had a complaint but attributed it to the entire office and not to specific groups of providers in the office.
 Satisfaction surveys limit patients’ ability to indicate if the comment is about the nurse, the doctor, or the receptionist.
-In this case, this patient would have had difficulty expressing views in a standard patient satisfaction surveys.
+In this case, this patient would have had difficulty expressing views in a standard patient satisfaction survey.
 The patient in visit 58 focused on the relationship between the anesthesiologist and other providers; again, this comment would be missed in many standard satisfaction surveys that typically focus on nurses and physicians.
 The point is that solicited patient reviews get to the nature of the patients’ experiences, unlike satisfaction surveys, which distort the report of these experiences by forcing them to fit predetermined close-ended response categories.

-[INSERT EXHIBIT]
+[INSERT EXHIBIT; render in gray scale.
+Make yellow highlights light gray. ]

 Exhibit 8.6 Solicited Comments in an Outpatient Clinic